MicrosoftDocs/well-architected/well-architected/azure-vmware/security.md

 ---
-title: Security considerations for Azure VMware Solution
+title: Security considerations for Azure VMware Solution workloads
 description: Examine Azure VMware Solution security considerations.
 See how to encrypt data, use network segmentation, detect threats, and implement other security measures.
 author: PageWriter-MSFT
 ms.author: prwilk